What's your name?

 Oxytocin (also called the love hormone) is a key brain chemical.
 It’s produced when we are feeling a sense of safety and care.
 Scientists ran an experiment where they recorded the baseline oxytocin levels of subjects before the experiment.
 They then exposed them to an emotional story and then measured their oxytocin level, and guess what?
 It was up.
 Further, the amount of oxytocin released was an indicator of the participant’s willingness to take action.
 Getting the shopper to take action is a key component of conversion copywriting.

-We explore the topic of storytelling in marketing in this article: People Are Drawn to Storytelling.
+We explore the topic of storytelling in marketing in this article: Storytelling in Marketing.

 There is an aspect of our approach to conversion copywriting that our colleagues don’t like and we discuss that next.